Chadtech/prelude-elm/README.md

 # Prelude Elm

 My opinion is that the Haskell prelude is not that good.
 I think a lot of people agree.
-Fewer people would agree with me, that functions like `fmap` an typeclasses like `Functor` are not that good.
+Fewer people- but still some- would agree with me, that functions like `fmap` and typeclasses like `Functor` are not that good.
 I would like an Elm-like experience in Haskell, with tokens like `Maybe.map` and `Io.andThen`.

 So I set out to remake `elm/core` in Haskell.